inspirer/textmapper/documentation.md

 	      { $$ = new Assignment($ID, $expr, ${ID.offset}, ${expr.endoffset}); }
 	;

-Typically element boundaries should not include comments and whitespaces, but if a nonterminal ends with a missing **-opt** symbol, its range expands until the next non-whitespace token.
+Typically element boundaries should not include comments and whitespaces, but if a nonterminal ends with an omitted nullable symbol, its range expands until the next non-whitespace token.
 Prefer using the question mark syntax to avoid such problems.

 	# when parsing `( prefix  )`, the clause range spans until the closing parenthesis
 	clause : prefix suffixopt ;